Skip to Content

 One of the largest sharks near Virginia beaches is the smooth dogfish.
 The smooth dogfish shark can grow to a maximum length of about 5 feet.

-Additionally, coastal sharks have access to different resources than deep-water sharks.
-Therefore, sharks residing in shallower waters can never reach the size of a great white shark.
+Additionally, coastal sharks have different resources than deep-water sharks.
+Therefore, sharks residing in shallower waters can never reach large sizes like that of a great white shark.
 The diet of the smooth dogfish includes food from these shallow waters as well.

 Moreover, the smooth dogfish’s row of blunt teeth is one of its distinctive features.
 They can crush and grind their food thanks to their special teeth.